 You can also get the ticket for the Hop on Hop off bus here, which will leave you right in front of the museum!

 - The British Museum is the largest museum in the world, covering around 92.000square meters

 - It is also the oldest national public museum.
-Opened since 1759, the British Museum is older than the USA for 17 years!
+Opened in 1759, the British Museum is older than the USA by 17 years!

 - For over 30 years the museum had its own metro station

 - When looking for a perfect site to build the museum, a place called Buckingham House was considered, but Montague House ended up being the chosen location.
 Later Buckingham House was rebuilt as Buckingham Palace!